avaxman/INFOMGP-Practical3/README.md

 At the beginning of time, or any change to the time step, you have to construct the basic matrices $M$, $K$ and $D$, and consequently the left-hand side matrix $A=M+\Delta t D+\Delta t^2 K$.
 Those all have to be sparse matrices (of the data type ``Eigen::SparseMatrix<double>``).
 You have to fill them in using COO triplet format with `Eigen::Triplet<double>` as learnt in class.
 Then, you can see the Cholesky decomposition code preparing the solver.
 This is done in the function `createGlobalMatrices()`.

-### Integration.
+### Integration

 At each time step, you have to create the right-hand side from current positions and velocities, and solve the system to get the new velocities (and consequently positions).
 This is in the usual function `integrateVelocities()`, calling the `solve()` function of the Cholesky solver.
 As this function only changes right-hand side, it should be quite cheap in time.
-Again, *without* refactorization in each time step!
+Note: *without any* refactorization in each time step!

 The scene file contains the necessary material parameters: Young's Modulus, Poisson's ratio, and mass density.
 You need to produce the proper masses and stiffness tensors from them.
 Damping parameters $\alpha$ and $\beta$ are given as inputs to the function, and hardcoded as in `main.cpp`.